 Answer: We are big fans of the “mickey mouse” or “bunny” boots, which are basically rubber boots thickly insulated by wool and a vapor barrier.
 The vapor-barrier action of the bunny boots is the key- it keeps moisture from building up in the insulation, preventing freezing.
 Some complain that they keep your feet moist, but moist and warm is better than frozen, and with good socks you should be fine.
 Other factors in favor of the bunny boots is that they are fairly supportive and the rubber they are made of is the stickiest stuff we’ve found on the blue ice.
 They are also exceptionally large and attractive, and suitable for formal occasions.

 There are other options.
-ASC sometimes provides other styles, including foam- or felt-lined mukluk-style boots, which some people have preferred.
+ASC provides other styles, including foam- or felt-lined mukluk-style boots, which some people have preferred.
 Other field party members have brought their own Sorel-style pac boots.
 You can add vapor- barrier action to these with neoprene or gore-tex socks, too.
 However, if you’re not experienced in wearing cold-weather boots for days at a time, stick with the Bunny Boots.
 When in doubt, don’t commit to just one style; If you want to bring your own boots, bring the bunny boots too, just in case.
 When your feet go bad, the party is over.

-I do NOT recommend hard-soled mountaineering boots- they can be warm but brutally slippery on the blue ice, and wearing crampons gets pretty old after the tenth time you’ve caught them on your snowmobile and fallen over (not to mention the holes in your thermarest).
+We do NOT recommend hard-soled mountaineering boots- they can be warm but brutally slippery on the blue ice, and wearing crampons gets pretty old after the tenth time you’ve caught them on your snowmobile and fallen over (not to mention the holes in your thermarest).

 In McMurdo you’ll be doing a lot of walking around, loading, packing and carrying boxes, that sort of thing.
-Cheap hiking boots or work boots are the best answer, but some people get by with just tennis shoes.
+Cheap hiking or work boots are the best answer, but some people get by with just athletic shoes.
 There are opportunities to go running or work out in McMurdo so something athletic is also not a bad idea.

 Question #9: Are there other expenses I should know about?